pnp/cli-microsoft365/docs/docs/cmd/aad/o365group/o365group-add.md

 : Name to use in the group e-mail (part before the `@`)

 `--owners [owners]`
-: Comma-separated list of Microsoft 365 Group owners
+: Comma-separated list of valid Microsoft 365 Group owners

 `--members [members]`
-: Comma-separated list of Microsoft 365 Group members
+: Comma-separated list of valid Microsoft 365 Group members

 `--isPrivate [isPrivate]`
 : Set to `true` if the Microsoft 365 Group should be private and to `false` if it should be public (default)